nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Test case recommendation with [charmbracelet/mods](https://github.com/charmbracelet/mods)

 Concatenate two files and ask to recommend missing test cases.
 It is not precise, has high false positive and high false negative rate.
 Often can not detect that tests cases are present at all.
 However, it can give a fresh perspective on your code.
 Best results are produced when asking succinct short replies.
-Example outputs bellow.
+Example outputs below.

 ```